solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 ### Shared throughput

 As briefly mentioned before, the shared throughput consumers (also known as the **standard iterator**) use the HTTP to **poll** records from the stream.
-What this actually means in the case of Lambda is that the _ESM_ polls the shards behind the scenes, using the _Kinesis_ **_GetRecords API_** calls.
+What this actually means in the case of _Lambda_ is that the _ESM_ polls the shards behind the scenes, using the _Kinesis_ **_[GetRecords API](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetRecords.html)_** calls.

 An important detail to note here is that no matter what your batch window or size is, or whether you have a parallelization factor configured or not, the _ESM_ will do the polling at the steady rate of exactly **one _GetRecords_ call per second** for each shard in your stream.
 Your Lambda function may of course be invoked more often than once per second per shard (if the configured batch size is reached earlier), but under the hood, the _ESM_ will use the records it has buffered with the previous _GetRecords_ calls.
 This also means that the records your Lambda function gets can be as much as **one second old** (that is, the record propagation latency is 1 second).

 The _GetRecords API_ comes with some important [limits](https://docs.aws.amazon.com/streams/latest/dev/service-sizes-and-limits.html) we haven’t discussed yet.
 First of all, there is a limit on **how much data** can a single _GetRecords_ call retrieve from a shard (either 10 000 records or 10 MB, whichever comes first).
-The good thing is in the case of _Lambda_, the _ESM_ automatically makes sure this limit is never reached (remember, you can not have a batch bigger than 10 000 records).
+The good thing is in the case of _Lambda_, the _ESM_ automatically makes sure this limit is never reached (remember, you can not have a batch larger than 10 000 records).

 The other and the somewhat more noticeable limit is that there can be **at most 5 _GetRecords_ calls** made per second in each shard.
 Once again, the good thing is that this is already taken care of by the _ESM_ that only polls the shards once per second.
 However, this limit also means that you can have at most **5 different consumers** using the shared throughput before they start to get **throttled**.